bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+    Git allows multiple people to edit code and control wich changes are made to code without jeopardizing the entire codebase.
+GIt also allows users to control which changes are applied to the maser .

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.